DiDawn/AuraBotPOE/README.md

 allowing players to enjoy the benefits of all the buffs without the need for manual control.

-The bot will use image detection for automatic navigation his goal is pto follow the nearest person to stay by his side.
+The bot will use image detection for automatic navigation his goal is to follow the nearest person to stay by his side.

 ### Image detection
-To achieve automatic navigation, the bot rely on [OpenCV](https://opencv.org/).
+To achieve automatic navigation, the bot relies on [OpenCV](https://opencv.org/).
 Users have the flexibility to choose between two methods of detection based on their preference:

 #### 1-Custom Pre-trained Haar Cascade Classifier:

 The bot can utilize a custom pre-trained cascade classifier.
-This method is the faster one but sometime can be inaccurate.
+This method is the faster one but sometimes can be inaccurate.
 The accuracy of the model strongly depend on the data-set used to train it.
 This one has been build with a couple of thousands images and is pretty accurate in all type of scenarios.
 However if you're not satisifed with his accuracy you can always switch to the second method: